decentology/fast-floward-1/week2/day1/readMe.md

 You should begin by watching the videos below.
 The first video will wrap up Cadence concepts by going over Access Control.
 The second will go over Contract Interfaces and Pre/Post-Conditions.
 The third video will help you download your first Foundation from DappStarter.
 Lastly, there is a video covering general DappStarter architecture.

-**Please note**: there are a lot of videos to watch this week.
+**Please note**: there are a lot of videos to watch today.
 Because of that, I made your quests much shorter.
 In fact, you should complete 1/2 of your quests by simply following along the "Getting our DappStarter dApp" video.

 # Videos